September 22, 2009

 Across the country, the foreclosure crisis and a decades long disinvestment trend have left urban centers with a staggering excess of housing and few jobs — their declining populations scattered over large tracts of land, punctuated by vacant lots and abandoned buildings.
 The very essence of what once made cities great — density and jobs — is now elusive in many urban centers.
 Yet, in one Detroit neighborhood, plans are complete to address the challenges of decreasing population and jobs, aging infrastructure, and surplus housing and land.

-Phillip McKenna, AICP, and Amy Chesnut, AICP, of McKenna Associates, shared the strategy that is helping Detroit's Brightmoor neighborhood maximize internally generated demand, bridge market gaps, and lay the groundwork for the city's revitalization.
+In this program, Phillip McKenna, AICP, and Amy Chesnut, AICP, of McKenna Associates, shared the strategy that is helping Detroit's Brightmoor neighborhood maximize internally generated demand, bridge market gaps, and lay the groundwork for the city's revitalization.
 McKenna and Chesnut provided insight into tactics that can help right-size neighborhoods to meet the needs of a new era.

 About the Speakers